mlrun/mlrun/docs/store/datastore.md

 by assigning environment variables to the MLRun runtime itself, assigning secrets to it, or placing the variables in project-secrets.

-You can also use [data store profiles](#using-data-store-profiles) to provide credentials for Redis.
+You can also use [data store profiles](#using-data-store-profiles) to provide credentials.

 ```{warning}
 Passing secrets as environment variables to runtimes is discouraged, as they are exposed in the pod spec.